 - The Joint Programming Initiative Healthy and Productive Seas and Oceans (JPI Oceans).
-Sweden and France are leading a JPI-Oceans initiative to establish a research network and an agenda for marine ecosystem services-based assessments for marine spatial planning (MSP) and the MSFD.
-JPI Oceans has, for example, also funded projects that investigate the concentration and effects of microplastics in the marine environment. - The Joint Baltic Sea Research and Development Programme (BONUS). - The Nordic Council of Ministers has funded marine research projects that investigate ecosystem services and their value, as well as a tool to incorporate the ecosystem services approach into MSP. - At the EU level, cooperation is ongoing to on compile joint databases for the marine environment and monitoring.
+Sweden and France are lead¬ing a JPI-Oceans initiative to establish a research network and an agenda for marine ecosystem services-based assessments for marine spatial planning (MSP) and the MSFD.
+JPI Oceans has, for example, also funded projects that inves-tigate the concentration and effects of microplastics in the marine environment. - The Joint Baltic Sea Research and Development Programme (BONUS) will soon develop into the new program BANOS that will include both the Baltic Sea and the North Sea. - The Nordic Council of Ministers has funded marine research projects that investigate ecosystem services and their value, as well as a tool to incorporate the ecosystem services approach into MSP. - At the EU level, cooperation is ongoing to compile joint databases for the marine environment and monitoring.
 Copernicus, for example, provides extensive amounts of open near real time and archived data from a series of earth observation satellites.
-The EU Strategy for the Baltic Sea Region aims to deepen cooperation between the countries around the Baltic Sea in order to meet the common challenges the region is facing today.
+The EU Strategy for the Baltic Sea Region aims to deepen cooperation between the countries around the Baltic Sea in order to meet the common chal-lenges the region is facing today.

-- The Baltic Sea Action Plan is one of the major programs improving the marine environment. - The WATERBORNE Technology Platform is one of roughly 30 technology platforms in the EU.
+- The HELCOM Baltic Sea Action Plan (BSAP) is an ambitious programme to restore the good ecological status of the Baltic marine environment by 2021. - > SUBMARINER is a EU flagship network devoted to apply for and initiate sustainable projects for the blue growth/economy agenda, with many Swedish partners both regions, universities and research institutes.
+The network has a very good track record and runs several large projects. - > The WATERBORNE Technology Platform is one of roughly 30 technology platforms in the EU.
 Where appropriate, possibilities for exchanges or other ways of cooperation are investigated.
-The Waterborne community has issued the Waterborne Declaration in which it commits to helping to achieve the "Europe 2020" objective of smart, sustainable, and inclusive growth. - MareFrame is a European Commission-funded research and technological development project which seeks to move barriers that prevent a more widespread use of the ecosystembased approach to fisheries management. - The European Project on Ocean Acidification (EPOCA) is an example of a regional research project with relevance to ocean acidification and resilient ecosystems.
-The project produced the Guide to Best Practices for Ocean Acidification Research, BALTIC-C, which investigated the fate of CO2 and organic carbon in the Baltic Sea. - Many regional projects are done in close collaboration with HELCOM and OSPAR, the Regional Sea Conventions for the Baltic Sea and the North-East Atlantic respectively.
+The Waterborne community has issued the Waterborne Declaration in which it commits to helping to achieve the "Europe 2020" objective of smart, sustainable, and inclusive growth. - MareFrame is a European Commission-funded research and technological development project which seeks to move barriers that prevent a more widespread use of the ecosystem-based approach to fisheries management. - The European Project on Ocean Acidification (EPOCA) is an example of a regional research project with relevance to ocean acidification and resilient ecosystems.
+The overall goal for the project is to further our understanding of the biological, ecological, biogeochemical, and societal implications of ocean acidification. - Many regional projects are done in close collaboration with HELCOM and OSPAR, the Regional Sea Conventions for the Baltic Sea and the North-East Atlantic respectively.